thumbnail

 Qiqihar

-Former capital of the Champa Kingdom until the late 1400s, leading to many nearby, ancient, red-brick Cham towers.
+Former capital of the Champa Kingdom until the late 1400s, leading to the creation of many nearby, ancient, red-brick Cham towers.

 Quetzaltenango